panoply/esthetic/readme.md

 }
 ```

-> _Prettify partially supports Liquid infused JSON formatting, but you should avoid coupling these 2 language together._
+> _Æsthetic partially supports Liquid infused JSON formatting, but you should avoid coupling these 2 language together._

 # Parse Errors